About

 Join the Journey

-Troubador Press is more than a publisher—it’s a preservation project dedicated to keeping a vital part of creative history alive.
+Troubador Press is more than a publisher, it is a preservation project dedicated to keeping a vital part of creative history alive.
 Whether revisiting beloved classics or exploring archival releases for the first time, readers are invited to take part in continuing the legacy.

 Troubador building at 126 Folsom Street, San Francisco.
 Supergraphics painted circa 1971-1972 by Gompers Saijo.
 (Photo: Malcolm Whyte)